National Union (Portugal): History

-According to historian António Costa Pinto, the National Union is an example of extreme weakness among dictatorships with weak single parties.
+According to historian António Costa Pinto, the National Union is an example of extreme weakness among dictatorships with single-party rule.
 There was no internal party activity until 1933.
-From 1934 onwards, after the creation of the regime’s new institutions, the National Union embarked on a period of lethargy from which it did not emerge until 1944.
-This lethargy can be partly explained by the affirmation by the regime that it did not attribute great importance to it beyond its utility as an electoral and legitimating vehicle.
+From 1934 onwards, after the creation of the regime's new institutions, the National Union embarked on a period of lethargy from which it did not emerge until 1944.
+This lethargy can be partly explained by the regime's affirmation that it accorded it little importance beyond its utility as an electoral and legitimizing vehicle.

 Lawrence S. Graham and Harry M. Makler wrote that the party "scarcely existed", and added: "This single party appeared to be absent in national life.
 Filled with prominent people, it did not include the masses, and it showed itself only transiently during electoral periods."
 Graham and Makler also argue that this points to "the absence of a true fascist movement" in Portugal, noting the weak, amorphous and disorganized character of the National Union, unable to organise youth organizations and militias present in fascist movements.

 The Estado Novo also created state bodies for propaganda, youth and labour, but they were not connected with the party.
 In 1931, the official newspaper of the National Union, Diário da Manhã.
 Its first issue was published on 4 April 1931.
 Using Diário da Manhã, the National Union called for national unity and cooperation, arguing that the "foreign institutional system" of the First Portuguese Republic "had proved to be incompatible with the necessities, interests, qualities and even flaws of the Portuguese nation".
 It contrasted the supposed stability of the Estado Novo, as opposed to the pre-1926 republican government which "transformed the country‟s public life into something like a tribal African disorder".

-In 1938 Salazar recognized that National Union's activities “were successively diminished until they had almost been extinguished”.
+In 1938 Salazar recognized that National Union's activities "were successively diminished until they had almost been extinguished".
 With World War II's end, the National Union came to life again.
 In October 1945, Salazar announced a liberalization program designed to restore civil rights that had been suppressed during the Spanish Civil War and World War II in hopes of improving the image of his regime in Western circles.
 The measures included parliamentary elections, a general political amnesty, restoration of freedom of the press, curtailment of legal repression and a commitment to introduce the right of habeas corpus.
 The opposition to Salazar started to organize itself around a broad coalition, the Movement of Democratic Unity (MUD), which ranged from ultra-Catholics and fringe elements of the extreme right to the Portuguese Communist Party.
 Initially, the moderate opposition controlled the MUD, but it soon became strongly influenced by the Communist Party, which controlled its youth wing.
 In the leadership were several communists, among them Octávio Pato, Salgado Zenha, Mário Soares, Júlio Pomar and Mário Sacramento.